rcarrata/rcarrata.github.io/_posts/2020-08-22-service-serving-certificates.md

 ## 7. Conclusion and Next Steps

-OpenShift Service CA Operator helps other operators and elements inside of the cluster to generate certificates that can secure communication between services, and we can benefit also of this operator generating dynamically certificates for our microservices / apps running in our cluster.
+OpenShift Service CA Operator helps other operators and elements inside the cluster generate certificates that can secure communication between services, and we can also benefit from this operator by dynamically generating certificates for our microservices / apps running in our cluster.

-In the next blog post we will analyse a real example, using the Service CA Operator to secure the communication between two microservices without using non external service.
+In the next blog post we will analyse a real example, using the Service CA Operator to secure the communication between two microservices without using any external service.

 *NOTE: Opinions expressed in this blog are my own and do not necessarily reflect that of the company I work for.*